silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-2.md

 Now there is a reproducable infrastructure definition, and its being deployed on a push to repository.
 Most projects would probably be done at this point.

-In Part 3, I'll show you how I went about building a distributed cluster on ECS using the built in Service Discovery tools.
+In Part 3, I'll show you how to use ECS Service Discovery to build a distributed cluster on ECS.